instantOS/instantos.github.io/docs/insdot.md

 ## Automatic usage

 `ins dot` is used to automatically install and update the default instantOS dotfiles (https://github.com/instantOS/dotfiles).
-That way you can enjoy an up to date preconfigured setup while still being able to customize any part of it without investing any extra effort.
+That way you can enjoy an up-to-date preconfigured setup while still being able to customize any part of it without investing any extra effort.
 Putting `ins dot update` in a startup script is a well supported and intended use case.

 ## Philosophy